Today I am Foretaste

 The Story

 Freckled fingers found the smooth silver studs outlining the edge of the chair frame, and she was talking to her partner about the deal she got on it as they chose a pattern for its reupholstering after years of wear.
-They laughed over the impulsive buy of a young professional, which started a long discussion on the joyful mistakes made by the ignorance of youth.
-She enjoyed these talks, which ebbed and flowed, dipping into deeper themes before coming back to the surface with bubbles of casual fondness.
+They laughed over the impulsive buy of a young lady, which started a long discussion on the joyful mistakes made by the ignorance of youth.
+She enjoyed these talks, which ebbed and flowed, dipping into deeper realms before coming back to the surface with bubbles of casual fondness.

 Her eyes followed the falling lines of pattern and she was heartbroken from some small tragedy, holed up in a safe place with a blanket clutched tightly to her chest.
-A familiar voice asked to be let into the room, but she wanted to be left alone in her chair, where she could weep in peace.
-She needed to crumble in on herself there before standing back up against the reality of what had happened, whatever it was that would happen.
+A familiar voice asked to be let into the room but she wanted to be left alone in her chair, where she could weep in peace.
+She needed to crumble in on herself there before standing back up against the reality of what had happened.
+Whatever it was that would happen.

 The Word